fastlane/github-actions/communicate-on-pull-request-merged/README.md

 # Communicate on pull request merged

-An action for adding comments and labels to a pull request which is merged.
+An action for adding comments and labels to a pull request when it is merged.

 # Usage